 Design Intern June 2012 - August 2012

-- Worked alongside UX & Visual Designers to help craft the experience for an online interactive guide for teen girls.
+- Worked alongside UX & Visual Designers to help craft the experience for an digital interactive guide for teen girls.

 - Collaborated with Art Directors & Copywriters on a team project